Danielle Ate The Sandwich makes friends one click at a time

 - Joe Hill on his new novel, Locke & Key’s end, and why ideas are just glue

 If you’ve had chance to drag around on the Internet, you’ve probably seen a Danielle Ate The Sandwich video somewhere.
 The musical persona of Fort Collins’ Danielle Anderson, the twee-folk singer has already notched a bazillion YouTube views.
-(Okay, so it’s actually more like more than 5 million views and more than 30,000 subscribers, but still.)
+(Okay, so it’s actually closer to 3.3 million with more than 20,000 subscribers, but still.)
 Her webcam videos, usually shot in her bedroom, mix her cuddly humor with her innocent folk tunes.
-The cutesy combo has certainly garnered a lot of local attention for Anderson, who has parlayed her Internet fame into real-life success.
-She's playing Tin Angel Friday night, but before that, Anderson pried herself away from the webcam to talk with The A.V.
-Club about, well, the Internet and living in front of a webcam.
+The cutesy combo has certainly garnered a lot of local attention for Anderson, who has parlayed her Internet fame into real-life success, with big shows lined up at this year’s Underground Music Showcase as well as at the Mile High Music Festival in August.
+She dropped her third album, Two Bedroom Apartment, earlier this month, and will playing a release show for it tonight at the Walnut Room.
+Before that, Anderson pried herself away from the webcam to talk with The A.V.
+Club about, well, the Internet and being in front of the webcam.

 The A.V.
 Club: Most Internet sensations fizzle out before being able to translate those successes into the real world.
 How did you break out of that cycle?